-California encephalitis group
+California encephalitis group.

 The mortality rate of naturally occurring viral encephalitides is greater than 1% overall but may be as high as 20% after progression to severe encephalitis.
 EEE causes the most severe arbovirus encephalitis and has a high mortality rate.

-The incubation period of viral encephalitides is typically 1-6 days.
+The incubation period of arboviral encephalitides is typically 1-6 days.
 Viral reservoirs include horses, bats, birds, rodents, donkeys, mules, and tropical mammals from which the virus is transmitted via mosquitoes to humans and equines.
 Person-to-person transmission may be possible but has not been proven.

-Veterinarians, laboratory workers, tourists, military personnel, ranch workers, horseback riders, and residents of tropical areas are at higher risk for contracting viral encephalitides.
+Veterinarians, laboratory workers, tourists, military personnel, ranch workers, horseback riders, and residents of tropical areas are at higher risk for contracting arboviral encephalitides.
 Children are more susceptible to moderate or severe forms of the disease.

-Related topics: Encephalitis, Herpes simplex virus encephalitis
+Related topics: encephalitis